We Wish You a Merry Christmas

 "We Wish You a Merry Christmas" is an English Christmas carol, listed as numbers 230 and 9681 in the Roud Folk Song Index.
 The famous version of the carol is from the English West Country.

 Popular version

 The Bristol-based composer, conductor and organist Arthur Warrell (1883–1939) is responsible for the popularity of the carol.
 Warrell, a lecturer at the University of Bristol from 1909, arranged the tune for his own University of Bristol Madrigal Singers as an elaborate four-part arrangement, which he performed with them in concert on December 6, 1935.
 His composition was published by Oxford University Press the same year under the title "A Merry Christmas: West Country traditional song".

 Warrell's arrangement is notable for using "I" instead of "we" in the words; the first line is "I wish you a Merry Christmas".
 It was subsequently republished in the collection Carols for Choirs (1961), and remains widely performed.

-The popular version goes as follows: